Asset Processor Service

 - Acquisition - Worker claims job via HTTP (first-come-first-served)

-- Download - Fetch model file from API
+- Download - Fetch asset files from API

 - Upload - Send thumbnail to API via multipart form